anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 * Based on VNF's requirements, NFVI profile is selected - B, C, N
 * NFVI readiness is checked for certification.
 * The test VNFs are on-boarded using automation scripts on the NFVI.
-* VNF on-boarding is validated by running fucntional tests to ensure that the on-boarding is successful.
+* VNF on-boarding is validated by running functional tests to ensure that the on-boarding is successful.
 * VNF performance tests are executed and NFVI KPIs are recorded during the tests.
 * KPI comparison is run to compare NFVI KPIs with Golden KPIs, which serve as a reference for NFVI certification.
 * If NFVI KPIs meet Golden KPIs, NFVI is certified and granted a certification badge.